 This was followed by Grilled chicken that brought with it a heavenly taste of mustard oil and spices.
 Cooked to perfection and served piping hot, the chicken was a testament to the chef’s cooking skills.
 Finger licking good and dripping with juices, we hurriedly lapped up half a chicken in no time!
 The non-veg was accompanied by grilled potatoes, mushrooms, pineapple, and corn but we chose to write about the chicken since we are hardcore non-veggies.
 Nevertheless, every single tandoori dish was perfect and demanded as much attention as the previous one!

 Tree Top Candlelit Dinner

-The meal started off with a refreshing of mint & watermelon juice accompanies by Russian salad.
+The meal started off with a refreshing of mint & watermelon juice accompanied by Russian salad.
 The fruits and veggies, grown mostly at their property, tasted so fresh and tender and a far cry from the stale ones we get in the city.
 Next came Onion Rings and chicken fritters.
-I would have never imagined having these in the middle on a jungle in India and prepared just the way Americans would!
+I would have never imagined having these in the middle of a jungle in India and prepared just the way Americans would!

-For main course. we had Bayleaf chicken.
+For the main course. we had Bayleaf chicken.
 As we unwrapped the bay leaf, the aroma of authentic local spices filled the air and we could see the juices flowing into the plate.
 What we experience next was nothing short of an explosion of deliciousness in our palate!
 Nothing short of sheer brilliance, this chicken took just 30 mins for the Chef to prepare but has left a lifelong impact on us.
-We hadn’t even heard of such a preparation before let alone taste any chicken as succulent as this.
+We hadn’t even heard of such preparation before let alone taste any chicken as succulent as this.